FAQs: Shared Parental Leave for Employees

 You and your employer are entitled to make reasonable contact with each other during SPL.
 You may work for up to 20 days during your SPL without bringing your leave to an end.
 These are separate and additional to any KIT days that a woman has on maternity leave.
 They are called “shared parental leave in touch” (SPLIT) days.

 Is SPL additional to all existing paternity leave rights?

-Ordinary paternity leave will still available but Additional Paternity Leave will be abolished when SPL becomes available.
+Ordinary paternity leave will still available but Additional Paternity Leave was abolished when SPL became available.

 For more information about Shared Parental Leave and your right not to be subject to any detriments for taking SPL, please contact our team on 01273 609911, or email firstname.lastname@example.org.